Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 # Day 3: Spinning Up an Elasticsearch Instance

 ## Synopsis
 Today, I am focusing on spinning up my own **Elasticsearch** instance as part of building the ELK Stack for my SOC environment.
-By the end of this session, I wwell have a working instance of Elasticsearch running on a virtual machine in a cloud environment, ready for further configuration.
+By the end of this session, I will have a working instance of Elasticsearch running on a virtual machine in a cloud environment, ready for further configuration.

 ## Step-by-Step Process